Particle physics origin of the 5 MeV bump in the reactor antineutrino spectrum?: Constructing models for C n C

+We emphasize that the only nonzero new mixing parameter that we consider is $\sin^2 2\theta_{ee}$, {\it i.e.}, muon neutrinos do not mix with the fourth flavor.\\

-We wish to determine the exclusion reach of COHERENT \cite{Akimov:2017ade}, as well as the sensitivity of CONUS \cite{CONUStalk}.
-Both experiments are dedicated to coherent neutrino-nucleus scattering measurements.
+We wish to determine the exclusion reach of COHERENT and the sensitivity of CONUS.
 We simulate COHERENT following the procedure described in Refs.~\cite{Liao:2017uzy,Farzan:2018gtr}; for CONUS, we follow Ref.~\cite{Farzan:2018gtr}.
 For most values of $Y_n$, COHERENT excludes most of Daya Bay's preferred parameter space.
-However, judiciously choosing the neutron charge to blind the detector to the $U(1)_X$ interaction allows for the bound to be loosened by a factor of $\sim 10$.
-Since the relevant isotopes for COHERENT are $^{133}$Cs and $^{127}$I, $Y_n = -0.65$ is a suitable value that we employ as our benchmark (see \cref{eq:u1b}) in the analysis.
-We show the 99\% CL exclusion limit for COHERENT in purple in Fig.~\ref{fig:bounds}.
-The COHERENT bound could be further loosened by lowering the value of $\Delta m^2_{41}$; given the experiment's baseline (19.3 m) and energy range ($\sim20-50$ MeV), the event rate approximately depends on $g_X^2 \Delta m_{41}^2$ for $\Delta m_{41}^2 \lesssim 0.5$ eV$^2$.
-However, this leads to tension with short-baseline oscillation data, so we do not pursue this avenue.
+However, choosing the neutron charge to minimize the $U(1)_X$ charges of the constituent nuclei allows for the bound to be loosened by a factor of $\sim 10$.
+Since the relevant isotopes for COHERENT are $^{133}$Cs and $^{127}$I, $Y_n = -0.65$ -- which we had previously chosen to evade $^{208}$Pb-n scattering constraints -- provides modest relief (see \cref{eq:u1b}).